3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-fullstack-codealong.md

 After creating the repo, go ahead and clone it locally into your `exercises` folder.

 ## Express Set Up
 We're going to be building a lean Express app that will focus mainly on retrieving and serving API information.
-To start, we are only going to install `express`, `dotenv`, `bodyparser`, and `mongoose`
+To start, we are only going to install `express`, `dotenv`, `body-parser`, and `mongoose`

 ```
 npm init -y
-npm install --save express dotenv bodyparser mongoose
+npm install --save express dotenv body-parser mongoose express
 touch server.js
 ```